Robert Halfon: Israel and Judaism

 Halfon has said that one of the three things that motivate him in politics is "unashamed support for the State of Israel, as the only real democracy and progressive force in the Middle East".
 He said, "I have always been very supportive of Israel.
 I have been to Israel many times for work and family, especially now that my father, who has become more Orthodox, lives in Jerusalem.
 I talk a lot about Israel in the House of Commons."

-Halfon attempted to get Muslim Engagement and Development (MEND), formerly iENGAGE, banned from the House of Commons in 2011.
+He attempted to get Muslim Engagement and Development (MEND), formerly iENGAGE, banned from the House of Commons in 2011.
 He has also campaigned against Libyan funding of British universities, prompted by the experiences of his Italian-Jewish refugee grandfather Renato Halfon, who was making a living in Libya before being expelled alongside other Jews.
-Halfon is also concerned about donations from Muslim countries to Oxford University, Saudi Arabian donations to Cambridge University, and links to Iran demonstrated by Edinburgh University and Durham University.
+Halfon is also concerned about donations from Muslim countries to the University of Oxford, Saudi Arabian donations to the University of Cambridge and links to Iran demonstrated by the University of Edinburgh and Durham University.